Staff Representatives Training

 Not What You're Looking For?

-If you have someone in-house that can deliver training, then we also offer an effective staff representation training kit.
-Our training kit, is just £600 for 8 hours (approx) of training material that can be used with unlimited delegates.
-Our training kits are the same high quality you would expect from our traditional trainer-led courses, they just give you the added flexibility to deliver the training whenever suits you, whilst saving you money.
+If you or someone in your business can deliver training, we also offer an effective staff representation training kit.
+Our training kit, is just £550 for 8 hours (approx) of training material that can be used with unlimited delegates.
+Our training kits are the same high quality you would expect from our traditional trainer-led staff representatives training courses, they just give you the added flexibility to deliver the training whenever suits you, whilst saving you money.
 Our training materials are designed for face-to-face training but you can adapt some of the materials for online training.